Nano-Nite/free-ssn-custom/README.md

 # 📌 Chat Bubble Templates Collection

-A collection of **HTML + CSS chat bubble templates** for overlays, live-chat UI, chatbots, and streaming widgets.
+A collection of **chat bubble templates** for overlays, live-chat UI, chatbots, and streaming widgets.
-All templates are lightweight, responsive, and fully customizable.

----

-## 📁 Available Templates

-Below is the list of available chat bubble templates included in this repository:
+Below is the list of available chat bubble templates:

 ---